temujin9/mezovy/adventures/074 - a death in moriloro.md

 - Finally learns of the Queen's endgame, breaks down and admits the curse
 - PCs don't tell about motive coming from goblin rebels, or the flowery reply

-Ghadri burns the siblings reputation with Prolichia wizards guild
+Ghadri burns the siblings reputation with Prolichica wizards guild

 Go to Moriloro
 - At dockside tavern